-The birth of Reon King, the athletic Guyanese fast bowler with a slinky run-up, sometimes compared to Michael Holding's.
+The birth of Reon King, the athletic Guyanese fast bowler with a slinky run-up sometimes compared to Michael Holding's.
 King was considered West Indies' fastest bowler at the end of the 1990s and picked up his first Test five-for against Zimbabwe in Jamaica in 2000.
 Two months later, after setting up a tight win over Pakistan, he and Franklyn Rose seemed almost ready to succeed Ambrose and Walsh.
 But both fell away during the 2000 tour of England, where King was said to be troubled by a heel injury.
 He was a forgotten man for four years, until he was recalled for the home series against South Africa in 2004-05, when a raft of leading players were sidelined by a contract dispute.

-That intrepid hooker Les Favell was born.
+That intrepid player of the hook Les Favell was born.
 He was a dashing opener who had little time for the forward defensive, and once scored 22 off the first four balls of Australia's innings against Trinidad in 1955.
 But ironically his only Test century came when he did offer a straight bat: Favell batted throughout the first day for the 101 that set Australia up for an innings victory in Madras in 1959-60.
 His 12,379 first-class runs are the highest aggregate for an Australian who never toured England.
 A legend in Adelaide (he was born in New South Wales but played for South Australia), he died of cancer in 1987.

 Only a fool messed with the fearsome figure of George Brown, who was born today: in a county match he purposefully took successive bumpers on the chest, with his bat held out of the way, before bursting into laughter.
 The striking-looking Brown was a genuine allrounder, who batted left-handed, bowled right-handed and kept wicket in all of his seven Tests.
 He made over 25,000 runs and took over 600 wickets in first-class cricket for Hampshire, and when he died in 1964 his ashes were scattered over the ground at Southampton.

 Birth of the tireless Morris Nichols, who did the double of 1000 runs and 100 wickets eight times for Essex between 1929 and 1939.
 Nichols was a useful allrounder whose batting average was higher than his bowling at both Test and first-class level.
 But he only played 14 Tests, and saved his most famous performance for his county.
-At Huddersfield in 1935, Nichols took 11 for 54 and scored 146 as Essex thrashed Yorkshire, the champions, by an innings.
+At Huddersfield in 1935, he took 11 for 54 and scored 146 as Essex thrashed Yorkshire, the champions, by an innings.
 He died in Nottingham in 1961.

 Only three Tests for slow left-armer Murray Bennett, who was born today, but at least he got to play Goliath.
 In Sydney in 1984-85, he and Bob Holland spun the mighty West Indies to defeat in Clive Lloyd's last Test.
 It was their first loss in three years and 28 Tests, but Bennett only tasted life at the top level once more, when he was taken to the cleaners at The Oval in 1985 as England regained the Ashes.
-Bennett was also a pioneer of the shades that are commonplace in cricket today.
+Bennett was also a pioneer of the kind of dark glasses that are commonplace in cricket today.

 1861 Digger Robertson (Australia)